top of page

 From Zagora, head towards Agdz, stopping en route in Tamnougalt, a former residence of caïds (local administrators) with a couple of old kasbahs to admire.
 Tamnougalt translates from Tachelhit (the local Amazigh language) as “meeting point” and it’s here that the annual Moussem Ellama religious festival is held each October.

 Eventually, you’ll arrive in Agdz, whose name translates as “resting place”.
 It was once a place for caravans to rest and exchange goods as they made the journey across the Sahara from Marrakech to Timbuktu.
-Agdz is home to the Kasbah of Caid Ali, a 19th-century mud-brick structure with a maze of rooms and incredible views across the surrounding oasis.
+Today, Agdz is still a place where goods are exchange, most notably at the lively Thursday market.

-From Agdz, it’s around an hour’s drive back to Ouarzazate
+From Agdz, it’s around an hour’s drive back to Ouarzazate, ending your adventure on the Route of 1000 Kasbahs.

 Best places to stay in Agdz